-- JCU (Canada) Exploration Company Limited ('JCU') is currently funding their 10% portion of exploration and evaluation expenditure and therefore ownership interests are not expected to change during 2019. - 2.
-The Company's ownership as at December 31, 2018.
-The partner, Korea Waterbury Uranium Limited Partnership ('KWULP'), has elected not to fund the 2019 exploration program and will dilute its ownership interest.
-As a result, Denison's interest will increase. - 3.
-The Company acquired an 80% ownership in the Hook-Carter project in November 2016 from ALX Uranium Corp. ('ALX') and has agreed to fund ALX's share of the first CAD\$12.0 million in expenditures on the project. - 4.
-Denison has elected not to fund its 14.42% share of the \$1,600,000 2019 drilling program planned by the operator, Orano Canada.
+- JCU (Canada) Exploration Company Limited ("JCU") is currently funding its 10% portion of exploration and evaluation expenditures and therefore ownership interests are not expected to change during 2019. - 2.
+The Company's ownership as at June 30, 2019.
+The partner, Korea Waterbury Uranium Limited Partnership ('KWULP'), has elected not to fund the 2019 exploration program. - 3.
+The Company acquired an 80% ownership in the Hook-Carter project in November 2016 from ALX Uranium Corp. ('ALX') and has agreed to fund ALX's share of the first \$12.0 million in expenditures on the project. - 4.
+Denison's ownership interest as at December 31, 2018.
+Denison elected not to fund its share of the \$1,600,000 drilling program planned for 2019 by the operator, Orano Canada.
 Accordingly, Denison's ownership interest will decrease. - 5.
-The Company reports total metres drilled and the number of holes that were successfully completed to their target depth.
+The Company reports total exploration metres drilled and the number of holes that were successfully completed to their target depth. - Evaluation drilling at Wheeler River relates to the widening (reaming) of existing exploration drill holes, or the drilling of new holes, for the purposes of ISR field testing.
+Reported metres reflect evaluation drill holes completed to the end June 2019.
+The target horizons for the evaluation drill holes ranged between 30 m and 420 m

-The Company's land position in the Athabasca Basin, as of March 31, 2019, is illustrated in the figure below.
-The Company's Athabasca land package decreased during the first quarter of 2019 from 320,834 hectares (292 claims) to 311,908 hectares (291 claims) due to the lapsing of low-priority claims belonging to the Johnston Lake, Bell Lake and Stevenson River properties, offset by the staking of additional claims at the Hook-Carter property.
+The Company's land position in the Athabasca Basin, as of June 30, 2019, is illustrated in the figure below.
+The size of the Company's Athabasca land package decreased during the second quarter of 2019 from 311,908 hectares (291 claims) to 305,305 hectares (212 claims) due to the lapsing of claims belonging to the Bell Lake and Perpete Lake properties.
+The reduction in the number of claims also relates to the amalgamation of 82 claims related to the Hook-Carter project into 6 claims without any change in the hectares for the property.